Sonagachi

 Sonagachi is a neighbourhood in Kolkata, India, located in North Kolkata near the intersection of Jatindra Mohan Avenue (north of C.R.
 Avenue) with Beadon Street and Sovabazar, about one kilometer north of the Marble Palace area.
-Sonagachi is among the largest red-light districts in Asia and the world with several hundred multi-storey brothels residing more than 16,000 commercial sex workers.
+Sonagachi is among the largest red-light districts in Asia and the world with several hundred multi-storey brothels accommodating more than 16,000 commercial sex workers.

 Etymology

 In Bengali, Sona Gachi means 'Tree of Gold'.
 According to legend, during the early days of Calcutta the area was the den of a notorious dacoit by the name of Sanaullah, who lived here with his mother.
 On his death, the grieving woman is said to have heard a voice coming from their hut, saying, "Mother, don't cry.
 I have become a Gazi", and so the legend of Sona Gazi started.
 The mother built a mosque in memory of her son, although it fell into disrepair.
 The Sona Gazi was converted into Sonagachi.

 A scene in Sonagachi, Kolkata's red light district, 2005.